-(a) No cause of action shall arise nor shall any liability be imposed against the Commissioner, the Commissioner's authorized representatives or an examiner appointed by the Commissioner for any statements made or conduct performed in good faith while carrying out the provisions of this Act.
+- (a) No cause of action shall arise nor shall any liability be imposed against the Commissioner, the Commissioner's authorized representatives or an examiner appointed by the Commissioner for any statements made or conduct performed in good faith while carrying out the provisions of this Act, unless those statements are made with reckless disregard for the truth or recklessly disclose confidential or proprietary information. - (b) No cause of action shall arise, nor shall any liability be imposed against any person for the act of communicating or delivering information or data to the Commissioner or the Commissioner's authorized representative or examiner pursuant to an examination made under this Act, if the act of communication or delivery was performed in good faith and without fraudulent intent or the intent to deceive. - (c) A person identified in subsection (a) shall be entitled to an award of attorney's fees and costs if he or she is the prevailing party in a civil cause of action for libel, slander or any other relevant tort arising out of activities in carrying out the provisions of this Act and the party bringing the action was not substantially justified in doing so.
+For purposes of this section a proceeding is "substantially justified" if it had a reasonable basis in law or fact at the time that it was initiated.

-- (b) No cause of action shall arise, nor shall any liability be imposed against any person for the act of communicating or delivering information or data to the Commissioner or the Commissioner's authorized representative or examiner pursuant to an examination made under this Act, if the act of communication or delivery was performed in good faith and without fraudulent intent or the intent to deceive. - (c) A person identified in subsection (a) shall be entitled to an award of attorney's fees and costs if he or she is the prevailing party in a civil cause of action for libel, slander or any other relevant tort arising out of activities in carrying out the provisions of this Act and the party bringing the action was not substantially justified in doing so.
-For purposes of this section a proceeding is "substantially justified" if it had a reasonable basis in law or fact at the time that it was initiated. - (d) This section does not abrogate or modify in any way any common law or statutory privilege or immunity heretofore enjoyed by any person identified subsection (a).
+(d) This section does not abrogate or modify in any way any common law or statutory privilege or immunity heretofore enjoyed by any person identified subsection (a).